dhardenb/space-frigates/docs/future-work.md

 - Autopilot toggle
 - Update rotational thrusters to use auto pilot
-- Update auto brakes to use all thrusters
 - Better energy meters
 - Damage system
 - Guided Missiles